by Anastasia Valti-Spanopoulou

 #2 Nature Calling: Athens' Parks, Hiking & More

 Even though the blue of our Greek beaches is undeniably fantastic, a more thorough exploration of the city will convince you that some of the best places to visit in Athens are in fact surrounded by green.
 Apart from the National Garden, which is definitely an Athens must see, you can also visit the old king’s garden, in Tatoi, where there’s plenty of space for kids to run around and explore the natural landscape.
-If you’re looking for the best tours in Athens for families, don’t miss out on our suggested Enchanted Forest Family Tour – an easy hike around Mount Hymettus, under the guidance of pros who use games and activities to teach children the relevant myths of the area, the traits and name origins of its flora, as well as the art and history of the local Kaisariani Monastery.
-For those of you staying in Athens for a while longer, you should also definitely include 'To Perivoli sti Vari' on your day trips list close to the Athens Riviera.
+If you’re looking for the best tours in Athens for families, check out our hand-picked collection of family activities.
+For families aiming for adventurous tours, our selection of outdoor activities, including hikes and day trips out of Athens and in the city’s suburbs, will give you great inspiration .
+For those who insist staying in Athens for a while longer and would like to include a touch of nature in the best possible way for their family, a visit at 'To Perivoli sti Vari' is a MUST (a great choice also for the way to Athens airport).
 This is a garden making an experience out of eco tourism in Greece, with plenty of fun activities for kids (and adults), such as sustainable gardening, cooking with the garden’s organic produce, recycling games and, of course, playing around nature to understand and connect with it!
 Similar to Perivoli, the Young Vines is an outdoor playgroup for pre-school children held at Ktima Kokotou in Stamata.
 There, children play games in the vineyard, so the family learn through the day to day activities of the vineyard.

 Tip: The best part about Perivoli is that you get to taste the delicious ingredients grown on the premises if you choose to eat at their small restaurant, which constantly changes to accommodate seasonal recipes – where else do you get to pick yourself the fresh eggs you want in your breakfast?